VjunetXuuftofi/AutoTag/README.md

 Schooling (Currently only used for all loans in the Education sector)

-HealthAndSanitation (Currently used for all loans in the Health sector along with a Random Forest for other loans)
+HealthAndSanitation (Currently used for all loans in the Health sector)

 Fabrics (Currently searches for common types of fabric)